 Squid Tempura (Ika Ten)

-Squid tempura, also known as "ika ten" or "ika tempura" in Japanese, is another favorite beer snack or "otsumami".
+Squid tempura, also known as "ika ten" or "ika tempura" in Japanese, is another favorite snack.
 A thin piece of squid is coated in tempura batter and fried.
 Its texture is both crunchy and chewy.
 Ika ten is seasoned with salt, but other flavors include teriyaki and spicy red chili pepper (togarashi).

 03 of 05